microsoft/vscode-tslint/tslint/README.md

 The meaning of the different attributes is:
 - the `owner` attribute is set to `tslint` so that the warnings extracted by the problem matcher go into the same collection as the warnings produced by this extension.
-In this way you will not see duplicates warnings.
+This will prevent showing duplicate warnings.
 - the `applyTo` attribute is defined so that the problem matcher only runs on documents that are not open in an editor.
 An open document is already validated by the extension as the user types.
 - the `fileLocation` is taken as an absolute path.
 This is correct for the output from `gulp`.
 When tslint is launched on the command line directly or from a package.json script then the file location is reported relative and you need to overwrite the value of this attribute (see below).
 - the `severity` defaults to `warning` unless the rule is configured to report errors.